Get More Clients With Highly Targeted

 5 Tactical Local SEO Strategies for Accountants

-This is an example of an accountant’s Google My Business:
+This is an example of an accountant’s Google Business Profile:

-This is what is shown on the front-end of a Google My Business.
+This is what is shown on the front-end of a Google Business Profile.
 The part that a Google searcher can see.

-Why do Google My Businesses matter for accountants?
+Why do Google Business Profile matter for accountants?

-Google My Business profiles are important ranking factors in order for your business to be relevant enough to rank in the Google Local Pack.
+Google Business Profiles are important ranking factors in order for your business to be relevant enough to rank in the Google Local Pack.
 If you forgot what the Google Local Pack is, below is a screenshot:

-Optimizing your Google My Business helps you get found there ☝️
+Optimizing your Google Business Profile helps you get found there ☝️

 And, when you show up in the Google Local Pack, you get more phone calls and website visitors than your competitors.
 You WIN.

-So, how do you properly optimize your Google My Business in order to land a spot in the Google Local Pack?
+So, how do you properly optimize your Google Business Profile in order to land a spot in the Google Local Pack?

 The answer is… this one’s important… Comprehensiveness.

-Optimize your Google My Business by providing as comprehensive information as possible.
+Optimize your Google Business Profile by providing as comprehensive information as possible.